daniellimws/daniellimws.github.io/_posts/teaser-dragon-ctf-18/chains_of_trust/2018-10-02-DragonCTF18-chains-of-trust.md

 I decided to leverage the Python API for GDB, and write a command to do this 😛.
 In particular, I am using GDB with GEF, so I am able to use the nice wrapper functions from GEF.

-Now, what I am looking for is the first `mov rdx, rax` instruction (I've made sure there's no such instruction before this), and get the address of `call some_offset` which is the instruction before it.
+Now, what I am looking for is the first `mov rdx, rax` instruction (I've made sure this is the first instance of this instruction), and get the address of `call some_offset` which is the instruction before it.

 ![packed call screenshot][packed_call_screenshot]